Bethlehemites: 15th century still-born military order

 On 18 January 1459, following the taking of Constantinople by the Turks (1453), Pope Pius II founded the knightly Order of Our Lady of Bethlehem for the defence of the island of Lemnos, which Cardinal Ludovico Trevisan, Patriarch of Aquileia, had recaptured from Mohammed II.
 The island was to be their headquarters, whence they were to oppose the attacks of the Moslems by way of the Aegean Sea and the Hellespont.
 The order was composed of brother-knights and priests governed by an elective grand-master.
 The white costume worn by the members was decorated with a red cross and the rule prescribed for them was very similar to that of the Knights of St. John of Jerusalem.

-That their needs might be supplied, the pope turned over to them the property and revenues of the order of St. Lazarus, the order of Sainte-Marie du Château des Bretons, the order of Bologna, the order of the Holy Sepulchre, the order of Santo Spirito in Sassia, the order of St. Mary of the Crossed Friars, and the order of St. James of Lucca, suppressing all these orders for this purpose.
+That their needs might be supplied, the pope turned over to them the property and revenues of the Order of Saint Lazarus, the Order of Sainte-Marie du Château des Bretons, the Order of Bologna, the Order of the Holy Sepulchre, the Order of Santo Spirito in Sassia, the Order of St. Mary of the Crossed Friars, and the Order of Saint James of Lucca, suppressing all these orders for this purpose.
 He alluded in a bull to this foundation and the bravery of its knights, but the second capture of Lemnos by the Turks rendered the institution useless.
-Thus the order of Our Lady of Bethlehem was suppressed almost as soon as founded and those orders whose goods the pope had transmitted to it were re-established.
+Thus the Order of Our Lady of Bethlehem was suppressed almost as soon as founded and those orders whose goods the pope had transmitted to it were re-established.